springernature/vpat/nature.md

 <br><br>
 Some complex functionality may omit required ARIA roles, states, or attributes, or abuse ARIA markup and techniques.
 We are actively working to find and repair these problems.
 <br><br>
 Third party scripts may inject content with incorrect or absent information about structure and relationships.
-These include content in advertising scripts, in Disqus commenting widgets, and in the "manage cookies" privacy centre.
+These include content in advertising scripts, in Disqus commenting widgets, and in the "manage cookies" privacy centre, among others.
 </td>
 </tr>
 <tr>